Sohlar/jarvis/README.md

 Replace <repository_link> and <repository_name> with the appropriate details.

 ## Customization
-Activation Phrase: You can customize the activation phrase by changing the string in the condition if "Big cock" in transcription:.
-Replace "Big cock" with your own activation phrase.
+Activation Phrase: You can customize the activation phrase by changing the string in the conditio in transcription.
 Audio Recording Duration: You can change the recording duration by modifying the RECORD_SECONDS constant.
 Buffer Size: The buffer size can be adjusted by changing the BUFFER_SIZE constant.
 ASR Model: You can change the ASR (Automatic Speech Recognition) model used by the transformers pipeline by modifying the string in model="facebook/wav2vec2-base-960h".
 Replace it with the model of your choice from the Hugging Face Model Hub.